 Ethelbert received the monks politely but cautiously.
 He listened to Augustine's message and allowed him to proceed to Canterbury to preach there without hindrance.
 Today the place of this first encounter is marked by a cross at Cliffsend, erected in the nineteenth century.
 A few months later Ethelbert accepted the new faith and was baptised and Augustine then travelled to Arles in France to be consecrated Archbishop of Canterbury.
 He also sent two of his helpers, Laurentius and Peter, to Rome to report on what had been achieved.
-In 601 they were back, bringing reinforcements in the form of three monks, Mellitus, Justus and Paulinus, who were to have a profound influence on the church in England.
+In 601 they were back, bringing reinforcements in the form of three monks, Mellitus, Justus and Paulinus, who were to have great significance in the early years of the English church.
 Mellitus became the first bishop of London and Justus first bishop of Rochester, while Paulinus accompanied Ethelbert's daughter Ethelburga to York as bride to the Northumbrian king Edwin.

 St Martin's Church